dhafinrayhan/dummymart/README.md

 This project uses [DummyJSON] API.
 Please note that DummyJSON doesn't apply your changes when creating, updating, or deleting items.
 This project correctly implements those actions, but expect no data changes due to the API limitations.

+## Setup
+1. Run `flutter pub get` to get dependencies.
+2. Run `dart run build_runner build` to generate required files.
+You can also run `dart run build_runner watch` to generate files and let [build_runner] watch for changes and rebuild if necessary.

 ## Credentials
 Use these credentials to login: